opentsdb-js/mquery/README.md

 var createFactory = require( 'opentsdb-mquery' );
 ```

-To create a new metric query factory,
+To create a new metric query,

 ``` javascript
 var mQuery = createFactory();
 ```

-A metric query factory has the following methods...
+A metric query has the following methods...

 #### mQuery.aggregator( [aggregator] )